scaleway/terraform-provider-scaleway/docs/resources/lb_frontend.md

 - `timeout_client` - (Optional) Maximum inactivity time on the client side. (e.g.: `1s`)

-- `certificate_ids` - (Optional) Collection of Certificate IDs that should be used by the frontend.
+- `certificate_ids` - (Optional) List of Certificate IDs that should be used by the frontend.

 - `acl` - (Optional) A list of ACL rules to apply to the load-balancer frontend.
 Defined below.